Have you ever tried making Wonton Soup?

 - Meanwhile, prepare the soup:

-- In a large pot, add broth.
-As soon as the broth comes to a boil, reduce heat to simmer, and drop in the wontons and mushrooms.
-The wontons cook for about 5 minutes, so after 1 or two minutes, add the shrimp, snow peas and bok choy.
+- The wontons cook for about 5 minutes, so after 1 or 2 minutes, add the shrimp, snow peas and bok choy.
 Let cook just until shrimp are pink and vegetables are cooked, about 3-4 minutes.
+When the wontons are done, they will float to the surface.

 - Garnish with green onions.